orbitalquark/textadept/README.md

 In its bid for minimalism, Textadept has no dependencies on Windows and Mac OSX operating systems and depends only on [GTK+ 2.0][] version 2.18 or greater on Linux.
-Lua is pre-compiled into Textadept on all platforms and a GTK+ runtime is included on Windows and Mac OSX.
+Textadept includes its own copy of Lua on all platforms and bundles in a GTK+ runtime on Windows and Mac OSX.

 The terminal version of Textadept requires only an implementation of curses like [ncurses][].